adhishluitel/Data-Mining-ECO395M-/HW3_final.md

 interpretable.
 However, the table below shows that it's hard to narrow down the number of variables by using PCA.
-We need at least 7 principal components to explain more than 50% of data, 13 components for 70%, and 23 components for 90%.
+We need at least 7 principal components to explain more than 50% of the variance of the data, 13 components for 70%, and 23 components for 90%.
 So performing clustering analysis after PCA doesn't seem to be a good idea.
 However, PCA itself can give us some useful information about our samples in another sense.